Forestville Line: History

-2018 Service Changes

 On June 24, 2018, route K13 was discontinued and replaced by Route K12.
 Route K13 shortened trips between Suitland Metro Station & Penn Mar Shopping Center, were replaced by rush hour K12 trips as of a result.
 Route K12 was also rerouted to operate via Donnell Drive, Marlboro Pike, and Forestville Road between Pennsylvania Avenue & Donnell Drive and Pennsylvania Avenue & Forestville Road but no longer stop on Command Drive at Allentown Road (Joint Base Andrews West Gate).

+During the COVID-19 pandemic, the line was reduced to operate on its Saturday supplemental schedule beginning on March 16, 2020.
+Beginning on March 18, 2020, the line was further reduced to operate on its Sunday schedule.
+Weekend service was also suspended beginning on March 21, 2020.
+The line restored its full schedule beginning on August 23, 2020.